DISH Network is a popular satellite TV provider for consumers.

 Disclosure: DISH provided us with service to make this review possible .
 All opinions and thoughts expressed within this review had no bias or outside influence.
 We may earn a commission on referred sales, but content integrity remains our top priority.

-Based on our year to evaluate and review the satellite service, we found DISH to be top-notch and far surpass competitors like DirecTV from our experience.
+Based on our year to evaluate and review the satellite service, we found DISH Network to be top-notch and far surpass competitors like DirecTV from our experience.

-While their pricing won't always beat cable providers who market a bundled promotion for TV/internet/phone, DISH is the ideal choice for those who want the best TV viewing experience and wish to keep their internet and TV providers separate for greater flexibility.
+While their pricing won't always beat cable providers who market a bundled promotion for TV/internet/phone, DISH Network is the ideal choice for those who want the best TV viewing experience and wish to keep their internet and TV providers separate for greater flexibility.

 If you want a consumer-focused satellite TV experience that is priced competitively within the market then DISH comes highly recommended.